-^{} There is a superintendent of police for the province of Bengal; but in the north-western provinces his duties are divided among the commissioners of revenue.
+There is a superintendent of police for the province of Bengal; but in the north-western provinces his duties are divided among the commissioners of revenue. unauthorised exactions they share with those under them; and with the native officers about the person of the magistrate, who, if not conciliated, can always manage to make them appear unfit for their places.

 A robbery affords a rich harvest.
 Some article of stolen property is found in one man's house, and by a little legerdemain it is conveyed to that of another, both of whom are made to pay liberally; the man robbed also pays, and all the members of the village community are made to do the same.
-They are all called to the court of the Thanadar to give evidence, as to what they have seen or heard regarding either the fact, or the persons in the remotest degree connected with it-as to the arrests of the supposed offenders the search of their house-the character of their grandmothers and grandfathers; and they are told, that they are to be sent to the magistrate a hundred miles distant, and there made to stand at the door among a hundred and fifty pairs of shoes, till his excellency the Nazir, the under-sheriff of the court, may be pleased to announce them to his highness the magistrate which of course he will not do without a consideration.
+They are all called to the court of the Thanadar to give evidence, as to what they have seen or heard regarding either the fact, or the persons in the remotest degree connected with it-as to the arrests of the supposed offendersthe search of their house-the character of their grandmothers and grandfathers; and they are told, that they are to be sent to the magistrate a hundred miles distant, and there made to stand at the door among a hundred and fifty pairs of shoes, till his excellency the Nazir, the under-sheriff of the court, may be pleased to announce them to his highness the magistratewhich of course he will not do without a consideration.
 To escape all these threatened evils they pay handsomely, and depart in peace.
 The Thanadar reports that an attempt to rob a house by persons unknown, had been defeated by his exertions, and the good fortune of the magistrate; and sends a liberal share of spoil to those who are to read his report to that functionary.
 This goes on more or less in every district, but more especially in those where the magistrate happens to be a man of violent temper, who is always surrounded by knaves, because men who have any regard for their character will not approach him-or a weak, good-natured man, easily made to believe anything, and managed by favourites-or one too fond of field sports, or of music, painting, European languages, literature, and sciences, or, lastly, of his own ease.
 Some magistrates think they can put down crime by dismissing the Thanadar; but this tends